anandafadhil/os212/README.md

-# Hello, My name is Ananda Fadhil.
+# Hey 👋, My name is Ananda Fadhil.
 You can call me Fadhil 😊
 ## This is my github!
 Come and explore together with me! 😅<br>

 Link You might be interested :<br>